 Analyzing Spencer Brown’s NFL Draft profile

 We’ve covered plenty of tremendous athletes this offseason, but few of them have the sheer combination of size and mobility that Spencer Brown has.
-Brown stands around 6-foot-8, 320 pounds for the Northern Iowa Panthers.
-Although we’ll get confirmation of his numbers at the Senior Bowl, the point to be taken is: He’s big.
+Brown stands around 6-foot-8, 311 pounds for the Northern Iowa Panthers.
+The point to be taken is: He’s big.

 Brown is a high-hipped tackle with long arms, and yet, he moves extremely well for his size.
 The UNI tackle has good spryness both out of his stance and moving laterally.
 He also brings a wide base as a pass blocker.
 As a run blocker, he has the athleticism to seek out his targets and drive them out of the play.